NEW YORK CITY

 HOURS OF OPERATION: 8:00 a.m. to midnight, 365 days a year with the last elevator going up at 11 p.m.

-There's juggling, and then there's this.
-The three-man troupe of Plastic Boom combines deadpan humor with 15 years of award-winning juggling experience in Water on Mars.
-Flinging rings, balls and clubs in hypnotic streaks of lite-brite neon, Plastic Boom one-up themselves with every act, keeping rhythm with an electro-pop soundtrack as they add bottles of water, bags of candy and rolls of toilet paper to the list of airborne objects.
+There's juggling, and then there's Plastic Boom.
+This three-man troupe combines 15 years of award-winning juggling experience with deadpan humor.
+In Water on Mars they fling rings, balls, and clubs in hypnotic streaks of neon, keeping rhythm with an electro-pop soundtrack as they add bottles of water, bags of candy, and rolls of toilet paper to the airborne objects.

-The HRT invites you to join us for one of the greatest musicals ever written, The Wizard Of Oz.
-Strap on your ruby slippers and join the Scarecrow, the Tin Man, the Lion, Dorothy and her little dog Toto, too, for this adaptation of The Wizard Of Oz.
-Everyone loves the classic story of the girl who wakes up in a strange land filled with witches and wizards, munchkins and monkeys -- and befriends a cowardly lion, a tin man without a heart and a scarecrow with no brain in her quest to find her way back home.
-Journey down the yellow brick road through the land of Oz to meet the Wizard while humming along to memorable songs from the Oscar-winning film, including "Over the Rainbow," "We're Off to See the Wizard" and "If I Only Had a Brain."
+Strap on your ruby slippers, and join the Scarecrow, the Tin Man, the Lion, Dorothy, and her little dog too for this adaptation of The Wizard of Oz.
+Lots of people love this classic story of the girl who wakes up in a strange land filled with witches, munchkins, and monkeys — and befriends a cowardly lion, a tin man without a heart, and a scarecrow with no brain in her quest to find her way back home.
+Journey down the yellow brick road through the land of Oz to meet the wizard while humming along to memorable songs from the Oscar-winning film, including "Over the Rainbow," "We're Off to See the Wizard," and "If I Only Had a Brain."